pumapayio/smart-contracts/docs/Top Up Pull Payment.md

 The owner (only one) of the smart contract is responsible for:
 1. Add executors `function addExecutor(address _executor)`
 2. Remove executor `function removeExecutor(address _executor)`
-On each function related with setting the rate or adding/removing executors the balance of the owner is checked and if the balance is lower than 0.01 ETH then 1 more ETH are sent to the owner address in order to pay for the gas fees related with those transactions.
+On each function related with setting the rate or adding/removing executors, the balance of the owner is checked and if the balance is lower than 0.01 ETH then 1 more ETH is sent to the ownerÕs address in order to pay for the gas fees related with those transactions.
 The owner is an address owned by the association governing the smart contract.
 ```solidity
 uint256 constant internal FUNDING_AMOUNT = 0.5 ether;